dofcl/duckstar/README.md

 - **Database**: Real-time database powered by Amazon DynamoDB.
 - **Audio Control**: Mute and unmute background audio.
 - **Responsive Design**: Mobile and desktop menus.

+You'll need to setp te backend and define a "".env" file to the backend endpoints. refer to DuckStar-Backend

+## Environment Variables

+To configure the application, set the following environment variables:

+- `VITE_APP_PUBLIC_STATIC`: CloudFront or S3 bucket for uploaded media
+- `VITE_APP_MUSIC_GEN_ENDPOINT`: Endpoint for music generation
+- `VITE_APP_MUSIC_GEN_CALLBACK`: Callback URL for music generation

 ## Deploying to AWS